jscscheper/internship-acutelines/README.md

 2) Install packages

-Packages can be install via two ways:
+Packages can be installed in two ways:

 The simple way: install them one by one via the command line:
 ```shell